 THE BOY IN THE MAN REMEMBERS THE LEGEND

-Olga Greenlaw's book, engorged with subdued titillation or none at all depending on who you are or what you are reading into it, was published and released in 1943 during the height of the war with, at the time, no one knowing which way it was going to go.
-Her book, little known or fully appreciated now, added enormously to alleviating much of the war weariness that blanketed the country, all the while continuing to expand the well earned legend of the Flying Tigers.
-So too, not everybody realizes --- or puts together --- that the title of Greenlaw's book is actually a very clever play on the title of a onetime famous short story called The Lady or the Tiger? written in 1884 by Frank R. Stockton as the lead story to a collection of twelve stories.
+Christman, Newkirk, and McGarry notwithstanding, Greenlaw's book, little known or fully appreciated now, she, hoping for the best at the time, added enormously to alleviating much of the war weariness that blanketed the country, all the while continuing to expand the well earned legend of the Flying Tigers.
+So too, although not everybody realizes --- or puts together --- the title of Greenlaw's book is actually a very clever play on the title of a onetime famous short story called The Lady or the Tiger? written in 1884 by Frank R. Stockton as the lead story to a collection of twelve stories.
 The connection is that in Stockton's story there is no given ending.
 As to Greenlaw's book, although we know the ending or outcome now, that is of World War II, at the time her book was written and published in 1943, like the no known outcome of Stockton's story, there was at the time no known outcome to the war.

 (please click image)